Exit rules

 “SL at the low of the last 10 candles for a buy trade.
 SL at the high of the last 10 candles for a sell trade.”

-As the name implies, the take-profit is used to "take your profits", that is, to close your trade to secure your gains.
+As the name implies, the "take-profit" serves to “take your profits”, that is to close your trade to secure your gains.

-It can also be expressed as a percentage, as a price, as a price change, in ticks, pips, points, in changes of indicator values or in multiples of the ATR.
+It can also be expressed as a percentage, in price, in price change, in ticks, in pips, in points, in changes in indicator values or in multiples of the ATR.

-Another notable unit of measure for take-profit is "R".
-It is the reward/risk ratio.
+Another notable unit of measure for take-profit is "R." This is the risk/reward ratio.
 In other words, it is the distance between the entry price and the stop-loss on your trade.
-By expressing the take-profit in multiples of R (e.g.: 1 R, 2 R, 2.5 R, etc.), your trade closes when the specified reward/risk ratio is reached.
+By expressing the stop-loss in multiples of R (e.g.: 1 R, 2 R, 2.5 R, etc.), your trade closes when the specified risk/reward ratio is reached.

 The take-profit can be full or partial, depending on whether you want to secure all or part of the gains on each trade.